sourcebots/docs/content/tutorials/basic-movement.md

 * 2 lengths of a suitable gauge of wire for powering the motor board from the power board (one should be black/grey)
 * A motor (see specification below)
 * A small (5mm) green _CamCon_ connector to plug the motor and motor board together
-* 2 lengths of a suitable gauge of wire for your motor
+* 2 lengths of a suitable thickness of wire for your motor
 * 2 Micro USB cables
 * The Pi power cable